Last Updated: December 26, 2021

 New urbanism is a design theory, practice, and movement that aims to restore what it calls principles of traditional neighborhood development (TND).

-Although new urbanist thought may influence urban design in established communities, its application lies in either building infill developments of a significant size and scale, or in building new planned communities on greenfields.
+Although new urbanist thought has influenced urban design in established communities, its application lies in either building infill developments of a significant size and scale, or in building new planned communities on greenfields.
 Greenfields is a term for land that hasn't been developed previously.

 Our point of view is very supportive of traditional neighborhood development, when executed in full.
-On the other hand, it's not especially good in the Chinese menu approach, where we decide we want front porches, but keep wide streets and no transit, sidewalks, or bicycle paths.
+On the other hand, it's not especially good as a Chinese menu approach, where we decide we want a little of this and a little of that.
+Maybe we like front porches, but we keep wide streets and do not account for any transit, sidewalks, or bicycle paths.
+Worse yet, developers have invoked the term new urbanism for developments in unsustainable locations due to natural hazards including flooding, and others have used the term almost as a marketing approach for an otherwise mostly typical suburban development.

-Ideally new urbanist principles should be applied to large infill housing sites well inside the edge of the urbanized area, although to date sometimes new urbanism contributes to sprawl as well.
+Ideally new urbanist principles should be applied to large infill housing sites well inside the edge of the urbanized area, or alternatively where proposed developments are immediately adjacent to the built-out area in a city that is growing rapidly in population.

 As an architectural and urban planning reform movement that began to crystallize in the early 1990s in the U.S., new urbanism advocates mixed use development, walkable communities, diversity in housing and jobs, and traditional neighborhood design principles including a grid of narrow streets with prominent street termination points reserved for civic space.